GuitarML/SmartGuitarPedal/README.md

 ### Loading hardware models
 Use the Load Model button to select a folder containing SmartPedal json models.
 Note that models for NeuralPi and SmartAmpPro use a different model architecture and will not be compatible.
-Only WaveNet models trained using PedalNetRT are compatible with SmartPedal.
+Only WaveNet models trained using PedalNetRT are compatible with SmartPedal and SmartAmp.

 ## License
 This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.